-Common stock purchase warrants and other derivative financial instruments - The Company classifies as equity any contracts that (i) require physical settlement or net-share settlement or net-share settlement or net-share settlement or net-share settlement) providing that such contracts are indexed to the Company's own stock.
+Common stock purchase warrants and other derivative financial instruments - The Company classifies as equity any contracts that (i) require physical settlement or net-share settlement or (ii) provides a choice of net-cash settlement in the Company's own shares (physical settlement or net-share settlement) providing that such contracts are indexed to the Company's own stock.
 The Company classifies as assets or liabilities any contracts that (i) require net-cash settlement (including a requirement to net cash settle the contract if any event occurs and if that event is outside the Company's control) or (ii) gives the counterparty a choice of net-cash settlement or settlement shares (physical settlement or net-cash settlement).
 The Company assesses classification of common stock purchase warrants and other free standing derivatives at each reporting date to determine whether a change in classification between assets and liabilities or equity is required.